bit-part/MTML-ST2/README.md

 You can use this feature when you input "<" in html or php file.
 When you set extension as ".mtml" or ".tmpl" , please change Syntax as html.

+For modifier, you run "Edit > Show Completions [cntrol + space]" when you input a space and a few calactors.

 ## Example

 ![Example](http://bit-part.github.com/data/img_mtml-st2.png)